LincaMarius/ISAP-1_Programs/README.md

 [ ROM2 ](/ROMS/ROM2)

 ### Program 3
-This program is presented in parts and is the second program presented by the authors explaining the operation of the SAP-1 computer.
+This program is presented in the book and is the second program that is presented by the authors explaining the operation of the SAP-1 computer.

 In the Book this program is found in Example 10-3 on page 145.

 This program solves the arithmetic problem: 16 + 20 + 24 - 32.
 This equation can be written: X + Y + Z – W.

 The source code is in assembly language that uses instructions from the SAP-1 computer syntax and implicitly the ISAP-1 computer is: \
-LDA 9h \
+*LDA 9h \
 ADD Ah \
 ADD Bh \
 SUB Ch \